caoccao/Javet/README.rst

 .. |Linux Build| image:: https://img.shields.io/github/workflow/status/caoccao/Javet/Linux%20Build?label=Linux%20Build&style=for-the-badge
     :target: https://github.com/caoccao/Javet/actions/workflows/linux_build.yml

-Javet is Java + V8 (JAVa + V + EighT).
+`Javet <https://github.com/caoccao/Javet/>`_ is Java + V8 (JAVa + V + EighT).
 It is an awesome way of embedding Node.js and V8 in Java.

 If you like my work, please **Star** this project.
 And, you may follow me `@sjtucaocao <https://twitter.com/sjtucaocao>`_, or visit http://caoccao.blogspot.com/.
 And the official support channel is at `discord <https://discord.gg/R4vvKU96gw>`_.

-💖 If you use Mac OS (x86_64), please be aware that the Mac OS (x86_64) build will discontinue anytime because my MacBook Air mid-2012 will be soon deprecated by new version of V8.
+💖 If you use Mac OS (x86_64), please be aware that the Mac OS (x86_64) build will discontinue anytime because my `MacBook Air mid-2012 <https://caoccao.blogspot.com/2021/09/macbook-air-mid-2012-from-lion-to-mojave.html>`_ will be soon deprecated by new version of V8.
 Please `donate <https://paypal.me/caoccao?locale.x=en_US>`_ to support me purchasing a new Mac OS (x86_64) device.
+Or, if you have a retired Mac OS (x86_64) device and are fine with mailing it to me, that will also be great.
+Thank you for supporting Javet.

 💖 If you use Mac OS (arm64), unfortunately there is no Mac OS (arm64) build because I don't have any Mac OS (arm64) device.
 Please `donate <https://paypal.me/caoccao?locale.x=en_US>`_ to support me purchasing a new Mac OS (arm64) device.